Indian cricket team in Pakistan in 1954–55

-The India national cricket team toured Pakistan during the 1954–55 cricket season.
+The India national cricket team toured Pakistan during the 1954–55 cricket season, from late December to early March.
 They played five Test matches against the Pakistan cricket team, with the series drawn 0–0.
 It was the first Test series to be played in Pakistan.
+Overall, the Indian team played 14 first-class matches on the tour, winning five and drawing nine.